prasanth-cloud/prasanth-cloud/README.md

 - 👋 Hi, I’m @Prasanth Bugga
-- 👀 I’m interested in cloud computing and Data
+- 👀 I’m interested in cloud computing and Devops
-- 🌱 I’m currently exploring Data, Cloud
+- 🌱 I’m currently exploring Devops, Cloud
-- 💞️ I’m looking to collaborate on doing projects on creating ETL pipelines to get the valuable insights for the business...
+- 💞️ I’m looking to collaborate on doing projects on creating CICD pipelines.
 - 📫 How to reach me ...

 <!---